 While there was talk about Google using a watered-down Tensor chip on the Pixel 6a, indications are that the phone will instead be powered by a more mainstream Qualcomm Snapdragon 778G chipset.

 Eagle-eyed Pixel fans might have already noticed that the renders do not show the presence of a 3.5mm audio port anywhere on the phone.
 The Pixel 6a could become the first Pixel A-series device to omit the 3.5mm jack if this is true.
-While not confirmed yet, we expect Google to offer the Pixel 6a in 6GB/8GB RAM and 128GB storage options.
-As always, we do not expect Google to provide expandable storage as an option.
+While not confirmed yet, we expect Google to offer the

 The phone will certainly boot Android 12 at launch, and we can expect timely software updates for the next three years, with security updates likely to continue for the next five years.